 77. Weed the MULCH garden and contribute to sustainability

-Located on two major bus lines—the 84 and 63—Macalester’s campus is a perfect gateway to both metro areas of the Twin Cities.
+Reload your Metro Transit card at the Info Desk and utilize the A-Line, a new type of rapid bus service for the Twin Cities.
+Like regular Metro Transit buses, the A Line travels on busy urban streets.
 With only 4 miles to downtown St. Paul and 6 to downtown Minneapolis, use the Twin Cities’ Metro Transit system to get just about anywhere.

 79. Eat something fried on a stick

 Minnesotaโ€s state fair is famous for โ€everything-on-a-stick.โ€ Options include deep-fried Snickers on a stick; mac-and-cheese on a stick; pizza on a stick; alligator sausage on a stick; fried pickles on a stick; s'mores on a stick; and sloppy joes on a stick.
 If those options donโ€t interest you, donโ€t worry!
 You can always get a corn dog (on a stick).

 80. Be transported at the MIO Cultural Show